 About the role -

 We are growing!
 In order to help Cochlear expand the Cochlear Provider Network, we are recruiting an audiologist to fill the Mid Central Region Cochlear Provider Territory Manager.
-The role will be based in one of the major cities in the Mid Central Region; St. Louis, Kansas City, Memphis.
-Ideal candidates live in one of the major cities in the Mid Central region or are willing to relocate there.
+The role will be covering the Mid Central Region; Tennessee, Kansas, Missouri and Kentucky.
+The ideal candidate lives in one of the major cities in the region or is willing to relocate there.

 In this role you'll have the opportunity to make a significant contribution to Cochlear's successful history of innovation by applying your knowledge of Audiology and business acumen.
 You'll know you've been successful in this role when you've expanded the CPN network in your territory.